 In December 2018, we acquired a 25.5% equity interest in Yitian Xindong, for an aggregate purchase price of RMB144.1 million.
-Telling Telecom, concurrently transferred another 25.5% of its equity interests in Yintian Xindong to Shenzhen Bingruixin Technology Co., Ltd., or Bingruixin, a third party, which then granted an option to us that allowed us to acquire a 25.5% equity interest from Bingruixin for RMB144.1 million.
+Telling Telecommunication Co., Ltd., or Telling Telecom, concurrently transferred another 25.5% of its equity interests in Yintian Xindong to Shenzhen Bingruixin Technology Co., Ltd., or Bingruixin, a third party, which then granted an option to us that allowed us to acquire a 25.5% equity interest from Bingruixin for RMB144.1 million.
 Bingruixin also entrusted the voting rights of such 25.5% equity interest to us, as a result of which we started to consolidate Yitian Xindong in our financial statements from December 28, 2018.
 We exercised the call option granted by Bingruixin on March 1, 2019 and acquired another 25.5% equity interest in Yitian Xindong.
 In May 2020, we entered into agreements with Shenzhen Shenghuayu Energy Conservation Service Co., Ltd., or Shenzhen Shenghuayu, Yitian Xindong and its management, and the other shareholder of Yitian Xindong.
 Pursuant to the agreements, we sold all of our equity interests in Yitian Xindong, as well as our rights to receive the contingent returnable consideration under the price adjustment mechanisms in connection with our original investment, to Shenzhen Shenghuayu for a total price of RMB313.6 million in cash.
 The disposal of Yitian Xindong was qualified for reporting as a "discontinued operation" in our financial statements.
 See "Item 5.
 Operating and Financial Review and Prospects - Overview" for further details on the relevant accounting treatment.

 We hold 50% of the equity interests in Tianbo.
 Before April 2019, as we had significant influence over financial and operating decision-making, we accounted for the 50% equity interest by using the equity method of accounting.
-On April 1, 2019, we obtained control over Tianbo and consolidated Tianbo starting from April 1, 2019 as we and other shareholders of Tianbo agreed to make certain revisions to the articles of association of Tianbo, which granted us the voting power to decide Tianbo's significant financial and operating decisions at both the shareholder level and the board level, to accelerate the development of our real estate vertical and to further bolster the development of our real estate vertical and to further bolster the development of our real estate vertical and would provide free advertising resources to Tianbo as consideration to gain control over Tianbo.
+On April 1, 2019, we obtained control over Tianbo and consolidated Tianbo starting from April 1, 2019 as we and other shareholders of Tianbo agreed to make certain revisions to the articles of association of Tianbo, which granted us the voting power to decide Tianbo's significant financial and operating decisions at both the shareholder level and the board level, to accelerate the development of our real estate vertical and to further bolster the development of our real estate vertical and to create more synergies on Tianbo's new business, with the equity interest in Tianbo of 50% unchanged.
+At the same time, we agreed with other shareholders of Tianbo and would provide free advertising resources to Tianbo as consideration to gain control over Tianbo.
 Tianbo is principally engaged in operation of the real estate vertical and sales of real estate advertisements for us.